reelyactive/hlc-server/README.md

 Querying Hyperlocal Context
 ---------------------------

-To query the real-time context where a BLE device is emitting the AdvA-48 identifier 1a:2b:3c:4d:5e:6f make the following request:
+To query the real-time context where a Bluetooth Smart device is emitting the AdvA-48 identifier 1a:2b:3c:4d:5e:6f make the following request:

 - [http://localhost:3001/id/1a2b3c4d5e6f](http://localhost:3001/id/1a2b3c4d5e6f)